 - 4 to 6-qt. pot

-- 3 cups small broccoli florets (sub 8 oz. shiitake mushrooms)
+- 3 to 4 cups small broccoli florets (sub 8 oz. shiitake mushrooms)

 - 3 Tbsp. unsalted butter